NCAA Season 96

-NCAA Season 96 is the 2020–21 athletic year of the National Collegiate Athletic Association in the Philippines.
-The season host is the Colegio de San Juan de Letran, coincidentally also celebrating its 400th anniversary.
+NCAA Season 96 was the 2020–21 athletic year of the National Collegiate Athletic Association (NCAA) in the Philippines.
+The season host was the Colegio de San Juan de Letran, coincidentally also celebrating its 400th anniversary.

 Background

 Due to the COVID-19 pandemic in Metro Manila, the preceding season, NCAA Season 95, was terminated.
 This meant tournaments that were ongoing or have not been started were all canceled.
 No championships were decided on canceled tournaments, and no general champions were named.
 The Management Committee has recommended on starting the athletic year in November, instead of the usual July schedule, with President Rodrigo Duterte moving the start of the academic year to September.

 This is also the first season where foreigners are banned from playing.

 After UAAP Season 83 was cancelled, the NCAA insisted on going through with its season.

 On May 14, 2021, it was reported that Martin Javier and Sophia Senoron was to host the season.
 The opening ceremony was held virtually on June 13, 2021.
 Originally set for May, it was postponed to June 13 following the surge of COVID-19 cases in the country as well as the placement of the NCR+ under enhanced community quarantine.

 No championships involving contact sports, including the basketball and volleyball, would be held.
 Holding games under the bubble format was considered for basketball and volleyball but such plans did not push through.